utilise/utilise/README.md

 * A real element, which will be replicated.
 * A function, which will be given parent data, in case you wish to output different (custom) elements based on data.

+The data is the same as what you would normally use to generate a join (array of items, or function), with some convenient defaults: if you pass an object, number or boolean it'll be converted to a single-valued array, meaning "create one element with this as the datum".
+If you pass in a falsy, it defaults to empty array "meaning removing all elements of this type".

 The return value is essentially a D3 join selection (enter/update/exit), so you can continue to customise using `.text`, `.classed`, `.attr`, etc. You can also access the elements added via `.enter` and removed via `.exit`.

+There are two further optional arguments you can use (selector, data[, key[, before]]).
+The key function has the exact same meaning as normal (how to key data), which D3 defaults to by index.
+The before parameter can be used to force the insertion before a specific element à la `.insert(something, before)`.

 ## [![Coverage Status](https://coveralls.io/repos/utilise/owner/badge.svg?branch=master)](https://coveralls.io/r/utilise/owner?branch=master) [![Build](https://api.travis-ci.org/utilise/owner.svg)](https://travis-ci.org/utilise/owner) owner